RightsDocketRightsDocket

 RightsDocket helps structure the factual side of the matter before it reaches the final filing stage.
 The product captures contributors, AI usage, supporting material, and claim-oriented language so counsel can review a cleaner record instead of reconstructing one from scattered notes.

 That does not replace legal judgment.
-It gives that judgment better inputs and a more consistent handoff from creator workflow to filing preparation.
+It gives that judgment better inputs and a more consistent transition from creator workflow to filing preparation.

 For law-firm workflows